lowRISC/opentitan/util/ipgen/README.md

 name: ${instance_vlnv("lowrisc:ip:rv_plic")}
 ```

-After processing, the `name` key is set to e.g. `lowrisc:opentitan:top_earlgrey_rv_plic`.
+After processing, the VLNV could become `lowrisc:opentitan:top_earlgrey_rv_plic`.

 The following rules should be applied when creating IP templates:

 * Template and use an instance-specific name for all FuseSoC cores which reference templated source files (e.g. SystemVerilog files).
 * Template and use an instance-specific name at least the top-level FuseSoC core.
-* If a FuseSoC core with an instance-specific name exposes a well-defined public interface (see below), add a `provides: lowrisc:ip_interfaces:<name>` line to the core file to allow other cores to refer to it without knowing the actual core name.
+* If a FuseSoC core with an instance-specific name exposes a well-defined public interface (see below), add a `virtual: lowrisc:ip_interfaces:<name>` line to the core file to allow non-instance-specific cores to refer to it without knowing the actual core name.

 #### Templating core files to uphold the "same name, same interface" principle